Ultimate Baby Registry Must Haves for First Time Moms

 Did you know that you can register with Amazon?!
 How easy is that for your friends and family?!
 SO easy!
 They also offer a 15% off completion discount if you are a member of Amazon moms and they even organize your gifts so you can easily send thank you notes…pretty amazing, right?
 I registered at Swaddle in Homewood and Buy Buy Baby when I was pregnant with Leyton but I’m sure many of my friends would have appreciated if I’d made it a little easier on them. 😉

 Here’s my minimalistic (and yet still, babies need SO.
 MUCH.
-Stuff.) list of what you need on your baby registry broken down into categories.
+Stuff.) list of your baby registry must haves broken down into categories.
 I’d LOVE to hear what you think of these products or what you’ve used in the comments below.
 Make sure you sign up for my email list on the right hand side of my website (plus I’ll even send you a free clean eating pantry staples list to go with it!) so I can notify you of any major baby deals and sales I find.

 Owlet Smart Sock Baby Monitor: Lots of worry about if your baby is breathing or not while he sleeps?
 The Owlet smart sock is an extra set of eyes to help you!
 There were many a night that I would wonder if Leyton was breathing ok because he was sick or I was just being paranoid but most parents will tell you this is a thing.